JonMS95/C_Common_shell_files/README.md

 The purpose of this set of bash / shell files is to provide some useful files to be used alongside _JMS_ projects, such as [C_Server_Socket](https://github.com/JonMS95/C_Server_Socket) or [C_Arg_Parse](https://github.com/JonMS95/C_Arg_Parse) among many others.

-Despite its name, it can be used with C++ projects too, as their project structure is the same for both C/C++ projects.
+Despite its name, it can be used with C++ projects too, as the project structure is the same for both C and C++ type projects.

 ## Table of contents 🗂️